When it comes to ranking your products in Amazon search, there’s a common misconception that amassing a bunch of 5 star reviews is the key to success.

 - Product Discounts/Giveaways – You can giveaway products at a discount to boost your sales velocity and rely on your email autoresponder to obtain reviews

-There are also many grey hat methods of getting reviews that are beyond the scope of this post.
+There are also many grey hat methods of getting reviews on Amazon that are beyond the scope of this post.
 For example, you can ask distant friends who are not connected to you on social media to leave a review.

 There are also review groups on Facebook that you can join to get your first set of reviews.
 (Note: I do not recommend this practice)